d-ronin/d-ronin.github.io/_docs/advanced-configurations/programming-escs-with-passthrough.md

 ## With BLHeliSuite

-Current revisions of BLHeliSuite can be downloaded from [here](https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite) (be careful of obnoxious fake download links).
+Current revisions of BLHeliSuite, or BLHeliSuite32, can be downloaded from [here](https://www.mediafire.com/folder/dx6kfaasyo24l/BLHeliSuite) (be careful of obnoxious fake download links).
 There are also some [manuals on GitHub](https://github.com/4712/BLHeliSuite/tree/master/Manuals).

+- Download and run BLHeliSuite,
-After downloding and running BLHeliSuite, click the menu "Select Atmel/SiLabs Interface" and select "SILABS BLHeli Bootloader (CleanFlight)."
-Choose the proper serial port connected to the flight controller at the bottom of the window, and then click "Connect".
-Finally, after clicking "Read setup," you may configure the ESCs normally.
+- on BLHeliSuite only (not 32): click the menu "Select Atmel/SiLabs Interface" and select "SILABS BLHeli Bootloader (CleanFlight)",
+- choose the proper serial port connected to the flight controller at the bottom of the window, and then click "Connect",
+- click "Read Setup",
+- configure the ESCs normally.

 ### Linux (WINE)